PartnerRobotChallengeVirtual/handyman-unity/README.md

 # Handyman Project

-This is a Unity project for the competition of Handyman.
+This is a Unity project for the competition of Handyman task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.

 Please prepare a common unitypackage in advance, and import the unitypackage to this project.
-For details of creating the common unitypackage, please see the following.
+For details of using the common unitypackage, please see an introduction in the following repository. https://github.com/PartnerRobotChallengeVirtual/common-unity.git
-https://github.com/PartnerRobotChallengeVirtual/common-unity.git

 ## Prerequisites